 “Company EPS” shall mean the electric power system owned, controlled or operated by the Company used to provide distribution service to its Customers.

-“Conditional Approval to Interconnect” shall mean an official written notification provided by the Company to the Interconnecting Customer approving of the proposed system design of a proposed Facility and authorizing the Interconnecting Customer to test but not commence commercial operation of that Facility subject to the terms of the Interconnection Service Agreement.
+“Conditional Approval to Interconnect” shall mean an official written notification provided by the Company to the Interconnecting Customer approving of the proposed system design of a proposed Facility and authorizing the Interconnecting Customer to test but not commence commercial operation of that Facility subject to the terms of the Exhibit A, Simplified Process Interconnection Application and Service Agreement.

-“Customer” shall mean the Company’s retail customer; host site or premises, may be the same as Interconnecting Customer.
+“Customer” shall mean any person, partnership, corporation, or any other entity whether public or private who obtains distribution service at a Customer delivery point and who is a customer of record of the Company for its own electricity consumption..

 “Department” shall mean the Massachusetts Department of Public Utilities.